What is the background to the claims made by Uppdrag granskning?

 ”In addition to what we do ourselves we have external authorities and our internal investigation (internal audit).
 In Estonia, we have since 2008 conducted 21 money laundering related reviews with the Estonian Financial Supervisory Authority and nine independent internal reviews and we have no red flags.”

-A bit later, during the same press conference, Johan Torgeby also talks about another kind of red flags that the bank has found and finds all the time, related to trading monitoring:
+Johan Torgeby then talks about another kind of red flags that the bank has found and finds all the time, related to trading monitoring:

 ”In addition, we also have high ambitions when it comes to using new technology.
 We handle millions of transactions all the time and it’s not possible for the human eye to process that much information.
 So, with new technology we have something called suspicious trading monitoring, through which we get a plentitude of red flags when you see something improper that can happen.
 The problem with using technology is that you get what we call false positives – you get a large number of signals that actually was a proper transaction by a proper person.
 Nonetheless, it’s very important to spend more on this, invest in and improve, especially now when there is so much interesting technology to improve this with.”

 At the customary teleconference with analysts after the press conference, where Johan Torgeby always does a summary of what has been said at the press conference, Johan Torgeby refers back to that presentation.
 He focuses mainly on whether the issue in SEB can be equated with that in Danske Bank.
 In the teleconference, he says that he feels comfortable with how SEB has acted from 2008 up until today and that he does not see any red flags to worry about in comparison to the situation in Danske Bank or in relation to the reviews conducted by authorities.
 The quote in full and the context is: